-Even though Mexico shares a border with the U.S., Mexican nationals account for very few of the asylum approvals in the U.S. each year.
+Despite submitting the most applications for asylum each year, Mexican nationals account for very few of the asylum approvals in the United States.
 Perhaps due to high numbers of undocumented Mexicans present in the U.S., judges and asylum officers are skeptical about the legitimacy and credibility of Mexican asylum claims.
-Read on for more information about U.S. asylum claims from Mexico, and to learn more about asylum in the United States, see Nolo’s section, “Asylum & Refugee Status.”
+Read on for more information about U.S. asylum claims from Mexico, and to learn more about asylum in the United States, see Nolo’s section on Asylum & Refugee Status.

 The most commonly granted asylum petitions from Mexico are based on fear of persecution and violence from drug cartels and drug traffickers based on social group or political opinion.
 Applicants will claim that the government of Mexico is unwilling or unable to protect them.
 This situation has led to a surge in the number of Mexican asylum applications in the past few years.

 Mexican women who have been victims of domestic violence have also been successful in their applications for asylum by claiming to be members of a particular social group.
 In a successful case before the Board of Immigration Appeals called Matter of L.R., a Mexican woman testified that the police and a judge were unwilling to help her escape from her abusive husband despite her having requested help nine times.
-However, it is extremely difficult to win a domestic violence asylum case without a great deal of evidence that you went to the government for protection and was unable to receive any assistance.
+However, it is extremely difficult to win a domestic violence asylum case without a great deal of evidence that you went to the government for protection and were unable to receive any assistance.

 As with all asylum applications, a common reason for denial is that the asylum officer or immigration judge does not find the applicant’s story to be “credible.”
 Unfortunately, discrimination and prejudice against Mexicans and Mexican-Americans remains a widespread problem in the U.S., with many Mexican immigrants stereotyped as “border jumpers” who are illegally living and working in the United States.
-Immigration officers and judges commonly issue findings that asylum applicants from Mexico lack credibility, deny asylum cases at a high rate, and find that many applications were “frivolous” (which finding bars the applicant from any further U.S. immigration benefits).
+Immigration officers and judges commonly issue findings that asylum applicants from Mexico lack credibility, deny asylum cases at a high rate, and find that many applications were “frivolous” (barring the applicant from any further U.S. immigration benefits).

 Another common reason for denial of Mexicans’ asylum applications is the difficulty of proving that the violent reprisals that Mexicans fear are based on one of the five protected grounds required under the law, namely race, ethnic group, religion, political opinion, or particular social group.
 Even if an applicant’s story is credible, asylum officers and immigration judges will often determine that the harm that Mexican asylum applicants describe is simply due to the widespread problem of violence throughout the country.

 Asylum applicants at the U.S.-Mexico border are usually detained for long periods while they wait for their applications to be adjudicated.
-For more information on applying for asylum at the border or U.S. entry points, see “Asylum or Refugee Status: How to Apply.”
-If a Mexican national expresses fear of persecution to the border officer, an asylum officer will give a Credible Fear interview, and if it is determined that the person’s fear of persecution is not credible, he or she may be placed into Expedited Removal from the United States.
+For more information on applying for asylum at the border or U.S. entry points, see Asylum or Refugee Status: How to Apply.
+If a Mexican national expresses fear of persecution to the border officer, an asylum officer will give the person a credible fear interview, and if it is determined that the fear of persecution is not credible, he or she may be placed into expedited removal from the United States.

 Even if the asylum officer decides that the asylum seeker has a credible fear of persecution, he or she will be placed into removal proceedings and will likely be detained until an immigration judge can render a final decision.

 Treatment in the detention facilities on the U.S.-Mexico border is similar to that in prisons, and asylum applications are often abandoned because the applicants no longer want to live in detention.
-For more on this, see “Living Conditions in Immigration Detention Centers.”
+For more on this, see Living Conditions in Immigration Detention Centers.

 Consult with an experienced immigration attorney who can advise you as to your options and may be able to locate helpful documentation to support your case.
 Also, it is important for you to be as specific as possible when answering the questions on Form I-589, Application for Asylum and Withholding of Removal, in order to present a strong and credible case.

 For example, If you are claiming persecution based on your political opinion (such as your membership in a political party that has been threatened by drug cartels) provide detailed records of your participation in political activities (such as membership cards or other documents that identify you as a member), your close relationship to individuals who have been harmed (for example, newspaper articles that describe details of the kidnapping of a fellow politician similarly situated to you).